(866) 615-9507

 Taxes on long-term disability benefits can be complex, particularly if you need to repay benefits.
 Generally, whether your LTD benefits are taxable depends on how your premiums were paid:

-• Employer-Paid Premiums: If your employer paid the premiums for your LTD insurance, your benefits are usually considered taxable income.
+• Employer-Paid Premiums: If your employer paid the premiums for your LTD insurance, your benefits are usually considered taxable disability income.
 If you must repay benefits, you may be entitled to a tax deduction or credit for the amount repaid.

 How to Avoid Repayment and Minimize Tax Implications